 Let’s face it.
 We are enamored with the idea of buying things that have fallen in price and buying at a discount.
 It’s the Siren’s song of catching an investment at the perfect bottom and then watching it take right back off to the upside.

-It’s a fantasy … and I’m finally throwing in the towel on this insidious idea.
+It’s a fantasy … and we’re finally throwing in the towel on this insidious idea.

 The simple idea behind momentum is that investments that are increasing in price are more likely to continue increasing in price … and investments that are decreasing in price are more likely to continue decreasing in price.

-I recently came across some additional compelling evidence in support of this thesis as part of my own research.
-I’ll share it with you now.
+We recently came across some additional compelling evidence in support of this thesis as part of my own research.
+We’ll share it with you now.

-As you hopefully know by now, my SSI indicator is a three state system – Green, Red and Yellow.
+As you hopefully know by now, the SSI indicator is a three state system – Green, Red and Yellow.
 Very briefly …

 - Green is the strongest state.
 The investment has risen nicely off of a major bottom.
 It is trending positive and is only experiencing mild corrections.

 - Yellow means that the investment has fallen in price significantly but it’s still within the boundaries of its expected volatility.
 It’s getting close to being in the Red Zone but hasn’t gotten there yet.

 - Red means that the investment has corrected more than it should have corrected based on its expected volatility.
 In our SSI system, the stock is “stopped out.”